git-ecosystem/git-credential-manager/docs/wsl.md

 # Windows Subsystem for Linux (WSL)

-GCM Core can be used with the
+GCM can be used with the
 [Windows Subsystem for Linux (WSL)](https://aka.ms/wsl), both WSL1 and WSL2, by following these instructions.